 Since then, Bob has played a leading role in a business renaissance has revitalized the Depot District, Route 66 along Ogden Avenue, Cermak Road and Roosevelt Road—the "Veltway."
 In collaboration with the Berwyn Development Corporation, Bob has presided over upgrading streetscapes and the former el-train strip, the Vacin Fairway.
 This beautification of Berwyn, along with his actively seeking out and welcoming new business, has brought great companies to Berwyn, including Meijer, Buffalo Wild Wings, Jimmy John's, Paisan's Pizza, Capri Restaurant, Chipotle, Five Guys Burgers, Autre Monde, Vitamin Shoppe, Starbucks, Kia Motors, Culver's and many others.

-A generous benefactor to local not-for-profits, Bob has raised tens of thousands of dollars over the past few years for Boy Scout and Girl Scout troops and the South and North Berwyn Educational Foundations, supported scholarships for Berwyn residents, and run enormously successful food and toy drives each year.
+A generous benefactor to local not-for-profits, Bob has raised tens of thousands of dollars over the past few years for Boy Scout and Girl Scout troops and the South and North Berwyn Educational Foundations, mental health and civic youth clubs, supported scholarships for Berwyn residents, and run enormously successful food and toy drives each year.

 Bob has consistently been active in a number of community and professional organizations: West Central Municipal Conference Executive Board, 2010 to 2015; American Bar Association; Chicago Bar Association; West Suburban Bar Association; Justinian Society of Lawyers; Illinois State Bar Association; The Italian-American Civic Organization of Berwyn, President 1996–1998, 2010 Man of the Year; Berwyn Democratic Organization; Township Democratic Committeeman 2005–present; Berwyn Township 708 Mental Health Board, 1987–1990; Berwyn Development Corporation; Blue Ribbon Historical Committee; Local Law Enforcement Advisory Board; Delta Theta Phi Law Fraternity Sir Edward Coke Chapter; Alpha Delta Gamma National Fraternity, Alpha Chapter President; co-chairman of the Berwyn Holiday Fund.